micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 2.md

-Let no one deceive _or_ beguile you in any way, for that day will not come except the [^a]apostasy comes first [unless the predicted great [^b]falling away of those who have professed to be Christians has come], and the man of lawlessness (sin) is revealed, who is the son of doom (of perdition),
+Let no one deceive _or_ beguile you in any way, for that day will not come except the apostasy comes first [unless the predicted great falling away of those who have professed to be Christians has come], and the man of lawlessness (sin) is revealed, who is the son of doom (of perdition),